 For most of us, the sigma level – or defects per million opportunities – for New Year's resolutions would be abysmal.
 We have 365 opportunities in a year to implement what we resolve to stick to and in reality, how many do we take advantage of?
 Whether it is skipping that dessert or going out for a run or practicing that hobby, rarely do we stick to our plan - but we keep complaining and hoping that we will achieve that goal.
 New Year’s resolutions are hard to keep.

 When our Master of Business Operational Excellence health-care students spent some with Kathryn Correia, chief of Minnesota’s HealthEast Care System, she brought up a great point about the things that slow us down.
 Most of the interruptions that impede the flow of care, she said, aren’t surprises.
 If a machine breaks down, we know that somewhere we missed out on the preventive maintenance.
 If patients, providers or staffs are waiting for too long, we know that we have not really designed our processes to meet the demand.
-Defects occur because we have long been fixing symptoms but not the root causes.

 Last week, we hosted our industry and health-care MBOE cohorts on campus, bringing together dozens of professionals in a range of different fields.
 The principles and leadership skills we teach in each program carry many similarities, but there remain some key differences between health care and the rest of the pack.
 Shingo prize-winning author Jean Cunningham highlighted one of those when she visited our health-care cohort last week.